ilia-spiridonov/rs-semver/README.md

 Versions are comparable (`Eq`, `Ord`) and hash-able (`Hash`) as per the spec.
 Note that this implies that `build` is always ignored.
-If you would like to also sort by build metadata lexicographically consider `Version::cmp_with_build`.
+If you would like to also sort by build metadata lexicographically, consider `Version::cmp_with_build`.

 Additionally, it's possible to directly compute the difference between any two Versions via `Version::find_difference`.

 Finally, incrementing a Version is achieved by passing a `VersionDiff` (e.g. `VersionDiff::Major`) to `Version::to_incremented`.
+This method may be changed in the near future to perform an in-place mutation instead.

 ### Range
 Structure `Range` represents a range of Versions, described using a syntax largely similar to that of `node-semver` (because `rs-semver` was written with the goal of supporting of an implementation of a Node-compatible package manager) but significantly stricter (many ambiguous/meaningless inputs will be rejected).